-Gary was first employed by Carroll Burdick & McDonough LLP in the Public Sector Labor Group in 1976.
-He opened the Sacramento branch office for Carroll Burdick in 1980 and became managing partner in 1984.
+Before starting Messing Adam & Jasmine LLP with his partners Gregg Adam and Jason Jasmine in 2015, Gary was a partner with Carroll Burdick & McDonough LLP in the Public Sector Labor Group.
+He joined Carroll Burdick in 1976, opened the Sacramento branch office for Carroll Burdick in 1980, and became managing partner of that office in 1984.

 He was lead counsel for Shoemaker v.
 Myers and White v.
 Davis, which resulted in landmark California Supreme Court decisions and has litigated matters in the United States Supreme Court.

 Gary is responsible for numerous precedent-setting Fair Labor Standards Act cases against the State of California and other public employers, including the “IOU” case.

 Gary has handled important appellate cases dealing with peace officers, Peace Officers Bill of Rights Act, firefighters, and other public employees.

 American Bar Association, National Co-chair of the Committee on State and Local Bargaining, Section of Labor and Employment Law (2015 to the present)

 Sacramento County Bar Association (Executive Committee; Labor and Employment Section, 1993- 1999; Chair, 1997-1998)

 Elected as Fellow of the American Bar Foundation in 2017

 Public Sector Labor Law Attorney of the Year in California, Global Law Experts 2015

 Corporate Livewire Global Award Winner 2015, Labor & Employment